JuliaStats/PDMats.jl/README.md

                     # Remarks: the Cholesky factorization will be computed
                     # upon construction.

-PDMat(mat, uplo)    # with the input matrix, and an uplo argument (:U or :L)
-                    # to specify the way Choleksy is done

 PDMat(chol)         # with the Cholesky factorization
                     # Remarks: the full matrix will be computed upon
                     # construction.